AaronBaldwin/HearthAnalyzer/README.md

 1. Provide an as accurate as possible implementation of the game mechanics and rules of Hearthstone.
 2. Read and apply the game state from Hearthstone into HearthAnalyzer's internal representation
-3. Given a game state, calculate the "best" next move based on some heuristic
+3. Given a game state, calculate the "best" next move based on some heuristics
 4. Run complete simulations
 5. Replays of games constructed from a log file